-With the lowest rate of employment for people with disabilities in the EU, Ireland does not have a good track record in this area.
+With the lowest rate of employment for disabled people in the EU, Ireland does not have a good track record in this area.
 Now with the added economic stresses of Covid-19, many campaigners are worried that the situation will only get worse.

-This happened in the aftermath of the economic crisis when people with disabilities were hit hard with a huge increase in the poverty and unemployment rate, according to the Disability Federation of Ireland.
-Unlike many sectors of society who experienced a recovery in the intervening years, the risk of poverty among people with disabilities has worsened since 2010.
+This happened in the aftermath of the economic crisis when disabled people were hit hard with a huge increase in the poverty and unemployment rate, according to the Disability Federation of Ireland.
+Unlike many sectors of society who experienced a recovery in the intervening years, the risk of poverty among disabled people has worsened since 2010.

-Latest figures show that 71% of adults of working age with a disability are not in work in Ireland.
-A European Disability Forum report released this year stated that Ireland is the country with the largest difference in the EU between employment for people with disabilities and those without.
+Latest figures show that 71% of disabled adults of working age are not in work in Ireland.
+A European Disability Forum report released in 2020 stated that Ireland is the country with the largest difference in the EU between employment for disabled people and those without.
 There is a “staggering 42.1 percentage point” difference, according to the report.

-So, with such a poor baseline employment level, what does the future hold for people with disabilities?
+So, with such a poor baseline employment level, what does the future hold for disabled people?

 HELP US INVESTIGATE

-A review of supports available to people with disabilities transitioning from education or training into employment by three joint Oireachtas committees took place two years ago.
+A review of supports available to disabled people transitioning from education or training into employment by three joint Oireachtas committees took place two years ago.
 We want to investigate what recommendations still need to be implemented and if the coronavirus crisis will have an impact on this.

-By looking towards our European neighbours, we want to find out why Ireland is so far behind in terms of employment as well as entrepreneurship for people with disabilities.
+By looking towards our European neighbours, we want to find out why Ireland is so far behind in terms of employment as well as entrepreneurship for disabled people.
 What supports do they have in place and what can be improved here?

-With people with disabilities already so badly hit by the last recession, we want to analyse the potential impact of Covid-19 by talking to people affected, economists, social scientists and disability advocate groups about potential solutions that could prevent further devastation.
+With disabled people already so badly hit by the last recession, we want to analyse the potential impact of Covid-19 by talking to people affected, economists, social scientists and disability advocate groups about potential solutions that could prevent further devastation.

-Finally, we will talk to people in the vulnerable group about how their jobs have been affected by the current coronavirus recommendation to avoid offices and workplaces.
+Finally, we will talk to people at high risk from Covid-19 about how their jobs have been affected by the current coronavirus recommendation to avoid offices and workplaces.